 Short-term mortgages are also beneficial for older borrowers.
-Some lenders have maximum age restrictions when offering mortgages but a short-term mortgage can allow you to secure a deal if you have retired or are about to retire.
+Some lenders have maximum age restrictions when offering mortgages.
+A short-term mortgage, however, can allow you to secure a deal if you have retired or are about to retire.

 A short-term mortgage can provide flexibility when your circumstances mean you have the ability to repay a mortgage within a few years but cannot guarantee that you will have the same income after that time.
 This scenario can apply to self-employed buyers, for example.

-The drawbacks to a short-term mortgage are that your monthly repayments are likely to be higher and an increase in the interest rate may have more of an impact on you.
+One drawback to a short-term mortgage is that your monthly repayments are likely to be higher.
+Another is that an increase in the interest rate may have more of an impact on you.